 Landlords, Tenants and COVID-19

-Whilst the Coronavirus Act 2020 provides some comfort for both Landlords in that they will not waive their rights to bring forfeiture proceedings, and Tenants in that they will be protected from losing their business premises for non-payment of rent; the question remains, has the Act gone far enough?
+Whilst the Coronavirus Act 2020 provides some comfort for Landlords in that they will not waive their rights to bring forfeiture proceedings, and Tenants in that they will be protected from losing their business premises for non-payment of rent; the question remains, has the Act gone far enough?

-From a Tenant’s perspective, the main objective during this difficult period will be keeping your business afloat.
+From a Tenant’s perspective, the main objective during this difficult period of time will be keeping your business afloat.
 Whether you are in the business of providing services or products, this virus outbreak is having a swift and challenging impact on all areas of the economy.
-The question is often being asked: “Do I still need to pay my rent?” and the short answer is, yes, unless a formal agreement can be reach with your Landlord.
+The question is often being asked: “Do I still need to pay my rent?” and the short answer is, yes, unless a formal agreement can be reached with your Landlord.

 Tenants may try to argue that their Lease is frustrated or a breach of Landlord covenant has arisen; for example where properties (e.g. shopping centres) are forced to close and the covenant for quiet enjoyment is breached.
 However, frustration can only be established when an unexpected event, which is not provided for in the Lease, causes such a significant change to the parties’ obligations so as to bring the Lease to an end.
 The suspension of use of a property due to the virus is unlikely to constitute this on the basis that it is temporary.
 In addition, any legal requirement to close properties or closure pursuant to government advice will likely be an adequate defence to any Tenant’s claim for breach of covenant.